beam-community/jsonapi/README.md

 ## Philosophy

 - DSL's are great until you need something a little different.
 So use [Maps or functions](http://elixir-lang.org/getting-started/meta/domain-specific-languages.html)
-- Make it work, worry about the rest later.

 ## Other